greggigon/TeamCity-Crowd-Plugin/README.md

 TeamCity Crowd Plugin
 =================================

-Binary versions of Plugin for a specific version of Crowd and TeamCity are fully available as a supported, Enterprise version.
+    If you are interested in purchasing Support or Binary versions of Plugin for a Specific Version of TeamCity and Crowd, please get in touch via email teamcity.crowd.plugin@gmail.com

-Link to the website to follow soon.

 Recent changes
 --------------